folio-org/container-perf-tests/README.md

     dd if=/dev/zero of=10m count=10 bs=1048576

-Posting a file of size 10MB should take < 0.1 seconds on modern hardware and any web server.
+Posting a file of size 10MB should take < 0.1 seconds on modern hardware and any web server, however od Debian Jessie/Ubuntu 15.04 it takes 30s with some clients.

     wget --post-file=10m http://localhost:8080